youldash/DRL-Continuous-Control/REPORT.md

 See the [`ContinuousControlUsingDDPG.ipynb`](https://github.com/youldash/DRL-Continuous-Control/blob/master/ContinuousControlUsingDDPG.ipynb) Jupyter notebook for implementation details and the rewards (*i.e.* the results) obtained after training and testing.
 The experiments shown in the notebook yielded **outstanding** results.

+In addition to the notebook you'll have access to the following Python files:

+* `agent.py` contains a DDPG agent implementation, which interacts with the environment to optimize the rewards.
+* `buffer.py` contains a `ReplayBuffer` class, which is used by the agent to record and sample `(state, action, reward, next_state)` tuples for training of the model.
+* `model.py` includes both `actor` and `critic` modules, and takes in the input **state** and outputs the desired `Q-values`.
+* `noise.py` implements the Ornstein–Uhlenbeck stochastic process (as mentioned above), which adds noise to the actions.

 ### Parameter Tuning